 - Monitor for allergic reactions: When introducing new food to your dog, start with a small amount to see how it reacts.
 Though rare, dogs may be allergic, which can cause irritation and, in some cases, be lethal.

-Identifying if your dog is allergic to apples may be difficult because symptoms may not immediately appear.
+Identifying if your dog is allergic to apples may be difficult because symptoms of food allergies may not immediately appear.

 If your dog shows any of these symptoms after consuming an apple, consult your veterinarian: